SiGiL-Cpp/CppCraft/pages/05-processing.md

 The good news is that this layout of the memory for this `struct` is perfectly fine with regard to alignment.
 We can repeat it or compose it and `i` will be aligned.
 The bad news is that we now have a `struct` that holds 6 Bytes of data, but takes up 12 Bytes in memory.
-A tad wasteful isn't it?
+A tad wasteful, isn't it?

 Turns out, we can improve things, if we care more about the space taken in memory than we care about the order of members: we can put the member `c` in the